joelwebb/gridfall_chapter_1/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This repo holds the code for launching the application running the VR slack bot
+This repo holds the code for gridfall!

 If you are fighting with DS_Stores, run this in your terminal and kill them all forever!
 ```defaults write com.apple.desktopservices DSDontWriteNetworkStores true```